Also known as ling or lemonfish.

 - Brown in color, fading to a whitish belly

-- Dark lateral stripe extends through the eye to the tail
+- Dark lateral stripe extending through eye to tail

-- When young, has conspicuous alternating black and white horizontal stripes
+- Young have alternating black and white horizontal stripes

 Cobia are found in nearshore and inshore waters with inlets and bays.
 Cobia are frequently found around buoys, pilings and wrecks in these areas.